stackpress/lib/docs/Structures.md

 The value associated with the key, or `undefined` if not found.

-#### Setting Values
+### 2.3.
+Setting Values

-The following example shows how to set key-value pairs.
+The following example shows how to set key-value pairs with method chaining support.

 ```typescript
 myMap.set('newKey', 'newValue');